simranjeetc/certified-aws-solutions-architect-associate/2-deep-dive/databases.md

 - Provides backup and restore
 - Security is accomplished with VPC/IAM/KMS
 - Redshift Enhanced VPC Routing: COPY/UNLOAD goes through VPC
+- A **datashare** is a unit of sharing data that can be created for sharing data in Amazon Redshift with the users in the same or different accounts.
+It integrates with AWS IAM which provides a controlled way of sharing data with specific users in different accounts.

 ### Snapshots and Disaster Recovery